 By Danielle Nicholson.
 Last Updated 15th September 2023.
 In this guide, you can find advice on claiming post traumatic stress disorder compensation.
 If you have been diagnosed with post traumatic stress disorder (PTSD) due to another party breaching their duty of care, you may be able to start a personal injury claim.

 Please read on to learn more about the process of making a PTSD claim.
 We’ll also discuss key aspects of the claims process, including the evidence you could gather to support your claim and finding a solicitor to represent your case.

 Additionally, whilst we are unable to provide PTSD compensation examples as each case is unique, we will explore how settlements are calculated.

 If you would like to learn more about making a PTSD claim in the UK, then you can contact our advisors today.
 You can contact our team by either calling 0161 696 9685 or by using our online contact form.

 Select A Section

-- Post Traumatic Stress Disorder Compensation Claims Calculator
+- Can Post Traumatic Stress Disorder Compensation Claims Include Special Damages?

 - Post Traumatic Stress Disorder Claims Against Your Employer